getredash/website/src/pages/kb/open-source/admin-guide/maintenance.md

 2. Flush redis: `redis-cli flushall`.
 3. Start celery: `sudo supervisorctl start redash_celery`

+Using Docker based instances, you can flush redis by running `docker exec -it redash_redis_1 redis-cli flushall`.
+Restart container with `docker restart redash_redis_1`.

 ## Changing the Number of Workers

 By default, Celery will start a worker per CPU core.
 Because most of Redash’s tasks are IO bound, the real limit for number of workers you can use depends on the amount of memory your machine has.
 It’s recommended to increase number of workers, to support more concurrent queries.